 Students can also construct custom fields by combining other course offerings together or combining courses in different ways.
-However, the PhD coordinators must approve all field sequences that do not share the same course number, other than those on the above list.
+However, the PhD coordinators must approve all field sequences that are not labeled as a sequence.
 It is highly recommended that all second-year students discuss their proposed fields with a PhD coordinator at the start of the second year.
 Another resource that is useful for getting an overview of the many field courses at Kellogg and in the Department of Economics is the annual Field Day run by the Department of Economics in mid-September of each year.
 At this meeting Faculty make brief presentations concerning their course offerings for the upcoming year.